1. How long will the eye exam take?

 Unless Dr. McCulley has told you it is alright to sleep in your brand of contact lenses, it is usually unhealthy to wear contacts overnight.
 However, new brands of lenses are now available (such as the Night & Day soft contact lens and certain rigid lenses) that allow better oxygen breathability through the lens and may be able to be worn overnight.
 Ask Dr. McCulley about these new contact lenses if you are interested in overnight lens wear.

 Most vision prescriptions can be fit in contact lenses, but the fitting of a child in contact lenses depends a lot on the child's maturity level.
 Contact lenses require daily care and good hygiene and this will require parental supervision until the parent is confident with their child's skill and care of the contact lenses.
+Please schedule an exam to have your child evaluated for contact lens wear.

 Wearing a prescription does not make your vision worse.
 Often when a patient gets eyewear for the first time the visual improvement is so significant that vision without it seems much worse, especially over time.
 This is simply because the brain can now compare two images, one with eyewear and one without, and realize how much clearer the vision is with spectacle correction.